 Can You Recycle Blenders?
 (And Throw Them in Trash?)

-So, when that day finally comes, how do you dispose of it?
-Can you recycle a blender?
-Is it environmentally safe to throw it in the trash?
 Well, if you’re curious about these questions and even more, then please read on.
 Let’s go!

 Can You Recycle a Blender?

-Blenders have been designed to serve you for a long time.
+You see, blenders have been designed to serve you for a long time.
 But alas, you’ll eventually have to replace them because of wear and tear or because you desire an upgrade.
 Technology is moving fast, and each year, newer innovations that also extend to kitchen appliances are emerging.

 So, when it’s time to part with your blender, how do you go about it?
 If you’re environmentally sensitive, it’s expected that you’ll explore environmentally safe ways to dispose of your old items.

-Now, you may wonder if you can recycle it.
+And thankfully, that’s a possibility these days!
 Some areas make provisions for recycling household appliances like blenders, and you could find out if yours is inclusive.
 Alternatively, you could also inquire at your area’s recycling center if you can bring your old blender

 Another option is to find out if your area’s landfill has recycling options for small appliances.
 You can also use a recycling depot – these are pretty common for disposing of electrical appliances.
 Take off the glass or plastic jar and take everything else to the depot.